-- scrapy.http.Request
+- scrapy.Request

 - scrapy.http.Response

-- scrapy.item.Item
+- scrapy.Item

-- scrapy.selector.Selector
+- scrapy.Selector

-- scrapy.spiders.Spider
+- scrapy.Spider

 A real example

 Let's see a concrete example of a hypothetical case of memory leaks.
 Suppose we have some spider with a line similar to this one:

 That line is passing a response reference inside a request which effectively ties the response lifetime to the requests' one, and that would definitely cause memory leaks.